Chained and combined assertions

 }

-The long list of assertions makes the test longer and harder to read.
+The long list of separate assertions makes the test longer and harder to read.

 import org.junit.jupiter.api.Test;